High cholesterol: Diet

-Eating a diet with a high proportion of vegetables, fruit, dietary fibre, and low in fats results in a modest decrease in total cholesterol.
+Eating a diet with a high proportion of vegetables, fruit, dietary fiber, and low in fats results in a modest decrease in total cholesterol.

 Eating dietary cholesterol causes a small rise in serum cholesterol, the magnitude of which can be predicted using the Keys and Hegsted equations.
-Dietary limits for cholesterol were proposed in United States, but not in Canada, United Kingdom, and Australia.
+Dietary limits for cholesterol were proposed in the United States, but not in Canada, the United Kingdom, and Australia.
 However, in 2015 the Dietary Guidelines Advisory Committee in the United States removed its recommendation of limiting cholesterol intake.

 A 2020 Cochrane review found replacing saturated fat with polyunsaturated fat resulted in a small decrease in cardiovascular disease by decreasing blood cholesterol.
 Other reviews have not found an effect from saturated fats on cardiovascular disease.
 Trans fats are recognized as a potential risk factor for cholesterol-related cardiovascular disease, and avoiding them in an adult diet is recommended.

 The National Lipid Association recommends that people with familial hypercholesterolemia restrict intakes of total fat to 25–35% of energy intake, saturated fat to less than 7% of energy intake, and cholesterol to less than 200 mg per day.
-Changes in total fat intake in low calorie diets do not appear to affect blood cholesterol.
+Changes in total fat intake in low-calorie diets do not appear to affect blood cholesterol.

 Increasing soluble fiber consumption has been shown to reduce levels of LDL cholesterol, with each additional gram of soluble fiber reducing LDL by an average of 2.2 mg/dL (0.057 mmol/L).
 Increasing consumption of whole grains also reduces LDL cholesterol, with whole grain oats being particularly effective.
 Inclusion of 2 g per day of phytosterols and phytostanols and 10 to 20 g per day of soluble fiber decreases dietary cholesterol absorption.
 A diet high in fructose can raise LDL cholesterol levels in the blood.